kevin2huang/BIXI-Case-Study/README.md

 Temp (°C)             0
 dtype: int64
 ```
-There aren't any null values for either train or test sets so there are no additional steps required to fill in the null values.
+There aren't any null values for either train or test sets so there are no additional steps required at this point.

 ## 5) Data Exploration
 Let's look at the distribution for each column based on the number of rides.<br>